Jul 13

 30,000 lanterns are strung from towers of metal scaffolding to create a spectacular approach along the promenade leading to the main shrine.
 The festival runs for four days, starting on July 13, and there will be dancing, brass band performances, and more.

-A lot is happening, but here are some of the highlights:
+This year’s exact schedule is TBC, but here are some of the highlights from 2025:

 Suggested Activity

-• Nebuta floats and Awa Odori dance: On July 14, from 6:30 p.m. there will be a Nebuta float procession, and an Awa Odori dance procession at 7 p.m.
+• Nebuta floats and Awa Odori dance: On July 14, from 6:30 p.m. there was a Nebuta float procession, and an Awa Odori dance procession at 7 p.m.

-• Mikoshi shaking: On July 15, there will be performances on the Noh theater stage in the afternoon and mikoshi (portable shrine) jostling at 6:30 p.m.
+• Mikoshi shaking: On July 15, there was a performances on the Noh theater stage in the afternoon and mikoshi (portable shrine) jostling at 6:30 p.m.

-• Kagura dance: A sacred dance will be performed on July 16 at 4 p.m.
+• Kagura dance: A sacred dance was performed on July 16 at 4 p.m.

 The lanterns will turn off at 9:30 p.m. each night.